Dal makhani is curried Indian black lentils and kidney beans cooked in tomatoes, spices, butter and cream. Smooth

 Traditionally, dal makhni is made on a slow wood fire and simmered for hours to get that rich taste.
 However, since I don't have hours to spare in the kitchen or the means to get a wood fire started (and neither do you I suspect), I pressure cook it.
 It still tastes fantastic, I promise.

 Making the lentils is ridiculously easy in the instant pot.
 It is ready in just four simple steps:

 Soak the lentils

 Wash and soak black lentils and red kidney beans in water and leave overnight or at the very least 4-5 hours.

 Make the masala

 Add butter and cream

 This step is what makes this humble dal so interesting.
 Add butter, followed by the cream and cook again for 5 minutes.
 Add some chopped cilantro and mix.

 It's that straightforward.
-Delicious dal makhani is ready to be served with Indian bread or rice.
+This delicious dal is ready to be served with Indian bread or rice.
 Yay for instant pot lentils!

 Dhaba style dal makhani is slow cooked all night over a wood fire and tempered with ghee.
 This gives it a very earthy taste with wonderful, smoky overtones.
-If you want this restaurant style dal makhani, there are a few simple hacks that work beautifully.
-Here's what to do -
+If you want this restaurant style dal, there are a few simple hacks that work beautifully.
+Here's what to do:

 - Cook the lentils in a slow cooker - Add the soaked lentils and beans to the slow cooker along with all the other ingredients except the oil - whole spices, sliced onions, ginger and garlic pastes, tomato puree, ground spices and salt.
 Add 4 cups water and cook for 12 hours on low.

 - Temper the dal with pure ghee - open the cooker and pour hot ghee on the dal.